nvidia-holoscan/holohub/tutorials/integrate_external_libs_into_pipeline/README.md

 Sample code as below:

 ```
+import holoscan as hs
 import cucim.skimage.exposure as cu_exposure
 from cucim.skimage.util import img_as_ubyte
 from cucim.skimage.util import img_as_float
+from holoscan.gxf import Entity

 def CustomizedcuCIMOperator(Operator):
     ### Other implementation of __init__, setup()... etc.